rogerdahl/floating-pointer/README.md

   This function depends on functionality that is built into Firefox but requires a plugin in Chrome.

   To tell if it will work in your browser, try to drag in a web page while holding the middle mouse button (while physically at your desktop).
-This app just emulates that simple action.
+This app just emulates that action.

   To use this function with Firefox, enable both `Use autoscrolling` and `Use smooth scrolling` in the Firefox settings (they're under `Browsing`, near the end of the `General` section).
 Then tap the `Smooth` button in the lower right in the app UI.